giantpanda9/codesamples-go-smart-home-device-simulator/README.md

 9) go run goSmart.go - to run at once
 OR
 10) go build goSmart.go - to create a binary
-11) though installation steps are pretty easy in case, if you encounter any issues with building or running for your system, I can build the module for you in a similar system or show on screenshare how this should be done or work.
+11) if you encounter any issues with building or running for your system, I can build the module for you in a similar system or show on screenshare how this should be done or work.

 # The questions that could be asked on the first place for this code (FAQ based on probability):